 Growing up I always wanted a dog.
 I mean what kid didn’t?
-Unfortunately my mom wasn’t too big of a fan.
+Unfortunately, my mom wasn’t too big of a fan.
 So she compromised and let us have a bird.
 I cannot for the life of me remember much about the bird other than it was small and named Tweety.
 Oh and I remember that I was the one who found her (or him) dead on the bottom of its cage.
 I honestly can’t even remember if I was sad over its death.

 A few years later my mom decided that we could have a dog.
 My sister picked him out (only because he was the only dog from our options that liked her).
 We named him Rocky.
-At first he wanted nothing to do with me.
+At first, he wanted nothing to do with me.
 But that all changed once my sister left home.
 He soon became my best friend.
 We had him for a few years and I was so happy!
 Seriously he was the best dog ever.
 We got lucky when we got him.
 He was already trained so we barely had to put in any work with him.
 One day when I came home from school I went to the backyard to bring him in.
-But he was no where to be found.
+But he was nowhere to be found.
 I realized that the pool guy had left the back gate open!
 I was devastated!
-I went around the neighborhood asking if anyone had seem him.
+I went around the neighborhood asking if anyone had seen him.
 No one had.
 So I made some fliers and put them in the area.
-Unfortunately someone went around the same night and took down all my fliers.
+Unfortunately, someone went around the same night and took down all my fliers.
 I was devastated!
 But my mom told me to leave it be, that if someone went thru all that hassle of taking them down that Rocky was most likely with someone who loved him and would take care of him.
 I cried for days.

 About a year or so later my parents decided that I could have another dog.
 I was excited!
 Until I realized that Dee-Oh-Gee was nothing like Rocky.
-Unfortunately because of this I didn’t bother to train to him or really take care of him the way he should of.
+Unfortunately, because of this, I didn’t bother to train to him or really take care of him the way he should of.
 My parents ended up re-homing him.
 He ended up with an amazing family thanks to a friend of ours.
-After that I swore no more dogs!
+After that, I swore no more dogs!
 As much as I loved them, they just weren’t meant for me.

-That is, until disaster stuck.
+That is until disaster struck.
 I was out at a family dinner when my ex texted me, saying there had been an accident.
 Buddy had been hit by a car and didn’t make.
 They were out on their walk when Buddy saw a dog and freaked out (he was a little pansy when it came to other dogs).
-He managed to wiggle out of collar and took off across the street.
+He managed to wiggle out of his collar and took off across the street.
 One car had stopped in time but the kid driving behind him swerved around him and hit Buddy.
 I was a wreck for days.
 Losing him was so hard.
 It still hurts.

 Again, I told myself “No more dogs!”